 - Plenty of herbs have the same beneficial effects.
 Combining them won’t necessarily mean better results.
 Keeping things simple with 1-2 types of herbs for each purpose is plenty.
 You don’t want to waste all of your garden space on chicken herbs after all!

-12 Herbs to Feed Your Chicks
+Herbs That Are Safe To Feed Your Chicks

 All of the herbs in the list below are easy to grow on your homestead, and can be given to your flock regularly.